-The Goodman Psychological Services Center's (GPSC) Doctoral Internship Consortium Program has been evolving throughout the years and has made significant changes as it improves the depth and breadth of its training.
+The Goodman Psychological Services Center's (GPSC) Doctoral in Clinical Psychology Internship Program has been evolving throughout the years and has made significant changes as it improves the depth and breadth of its training.
 The program requires the completion of 2,000 hours and grants Doctoral Interns with a greater level of autonomy and responsibility by fostering independent functioning as a practicing professional.
 The Internship program offers advanced graduate students in clinical psychology a range of experiences upon which to build their theoretical and applied clinical skills.
 These include opportunities to work with culturally diverse clients and provide psychotherapeutic interventions to improve the overall psychological well-being of a variety of mental conditions, which include but are not limited to the following conditions: depression, anxiety, trauma-related disorders, adjustment disorders, behavioral disorders, relationship and communication problems, parent-child issues, personality disorders, bereavement/grief issues, and others.
 Interns also have opportunities to conduct diagnostic evaluations and learn a variety of treatment approaches.
 Seminars and didactic trainings enhance developing skills while Interns simultaneously serve as mentors/supervisors to practicum students.
 Interns also provide consultation and demonstrate their ability to critically evaluate research and relevant literature in the field of psychology as they apply them to presentations and to treatment options.